Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/upgrade-addons-to-51.md

 CATALOG_OPTIMIZATION_DISABLED=1 ./bin/instance start
 ```

-It is a good idea to try this when your tests are failing in Plone 5.1.
+It's a good idea to try this when your tests are failing in Plone 5.1.

 ## `CMFDefault` removal